Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Proofs

 \subsection{Proof of Lemma \ref{l1}}

 Before giving the proof of Lemma \ref{l1}, we first provide a useful lemma of the Markov state transition operator $\mathcal{P}_m^{\pi^{i},\boldsymbol{\pi^{\textrm{-}i}}}$.
-The following Lemma \ref{liulemma} is given in \citep{liu2021policy}, which is concerned with Fictitious Self-Play.
-We modify it to be suitable for multi-agent general-sum Markov Games with our notations. \begin{lemma} (Liu et al., 2021).
+The following Lemma \ref{liulemma} is modified from \citep{liu2021policy} Lemma E.1, which is originally presented for fictitious self-play.
+We modify the lemma and the proof to be suitable for the concerned multi-agent general-sum Markov Game setting with our notations. \begin{lemma} (Liu et al., 2021).
 The Markov state transition operator satisfies:

 \end{lemma} \begin{proof}